 Approaching Tianmenshan from a distance, I could already tell that the temple was much bigger than I was expecting.
 The temple complex, in fact, is as big as 20,000 square meters.
 But this isn’t just a recent construction built to boost tourism.
 It dates all the way back to the year 870 during the Tang dynasty.
 And that, of course, was well before there were anything like cable cars, roads, of cliff-side paths to maneuver about the mountain!

 But like many ancient temples in Hunan Province, this temple was destroyed and later rebuilt in the 20th century.

 Stepping into the shanmen, or entrance gate, I encountered two fierce-looking temple guardians.
-These are known as Heng and Ha, two mythological (but also possibly historical) generals who are often seen protecting Chinese temples.
+These are known as Heng and Ha, mythological (but also possibly historical) generals who are often seen protecting Chinese temples.

-It was still only around 9:30am by this point.
+It was only around 9:30am by this point.
 And while I spotted a number of other visitors, I still had most of this vast temple complex to myself.
-I entered ornate structures like the Hall of Four Heavenly Kings and the Mahavira Hall, which is typically the main structure at Chinese temples.
+I entered ornate structures like the Hall of Four Heavenly Kings and the Mahavira Hall, which is typically the main building at Chinese temples.

-Inside the hall I encountered a large Buddha image with colorful arhats, or enlightened beings, seated in rows along the walls.
+Inside the hall, I encountered a large Buddha image with colorful arhats, or enlightened beings, seated in rows along the walls.
 The room was bursting with color, and the amount of detail in even the ceiling artwork was impressive.

 But the most remarkable building overall was the Guanyin Pavilion.
 The tall structure features a colorful, ridged and multitiered roof that forms different patterns depending on where you’re standing.
 All in all, it was one of the most impressive structures I encountered at a temple in China